Please upgrade your browser to use Internet Explorer 9 or above. Internet Explorer 8 is no longer supported.

 6. Getting Started

-The upfront costs of any business can be overwhelming, and water hauling is no exception.
-Securing large contracts from oilfield companies can be difficult and is extremely competitive.
-As a start-up company, you’ll have to work hard to build a reputation and secure your first master service agreement.
-You may have to start by accepting smaller contracts.
+The initial costs of starting any business can be overwhelming, and water hauling is no exception.
+Securing contracts from oilfield companies can be challenging and highly competitive.
+As a startup, you’ll need to work hard to build a reputation and secure your first master service agreement.
+Initially, you may need to accept smaller contracts.

 “Word of mouth travels fast around here, and we are not Googling these service companies in the Permian deciding if we will work with them or not.
 It is difficult and takes time to build a good reputation, but a bad reputation can start as quickly as after the first job.”